riccardobernardi/Docs-Assignment1-TensorLib/README.md

 ### Tensor Iterator

-The tensorIterator acts as a random-access iterator and its signatures are:
+The tensorIterator acts as a random-access iterator and its constructors' signatures are:

 ```c++
 TensorIterator<T, rank>(Tensor<T, rank>& tensor) : ttensor(tensor) {};